Lao rebellion (1826–1828): Burma, Siam, and the Lao states

 In 1763, the armies of the Burmese King Alaungpaya took Chiang Mai as a prelude to advancing on Siam.
 In 1765 they invaded Luang Prabang with the aid of King Siribunnyasan of Vientiane, in an effort to stave off a similar fate at Burmese hands.
 In addition to many horses, elephants, and supplies for war, the Burmese also carried off one of the king's younger brothers as security for the treaty they obtained, and at the same time concluded an alliance with Vientiane.
 The prince who was taken captive would later escape and returned to Luang Prabang, and would become King Tiao Vongsa.
-In 1767 King Alaungpaya's armies destroyed the city and polity of Ayutthaya, however, over the next few decades the kingdom was re-constituted under a series of aggressive rulers, beginning with Chao Phraya Taksin whose capital was based at Tonburi, south of the ruins of Ayutthaya.
+In 1767 King Alaungpaya's armies destroyed the city and polity of Ayutthaya, however, over the next few decades the kingdom was re-constituted under a series of aggressive rulers, beginning with Chao Phraya Taksin whose capital was based at Thonburi, south of the ruins of Ayutthaya.
 By the 1770s Taksin had won back the old Ayutthayan core territories, and was resisting renewed Burmese incursions and in the process also expanding Siam's influence further to the Lao areas of north, north-east, and east.

 Throughout the Burmese-Siamese wars of the mid eighteenth century, each side became involved in Lao affairs to strengthen their own forces and to deny strength to their enemy.
 The use of competing alliances further militarized the conflict between the Lao kingdoms of Luang Prabang and Vientiane.
 If one of the Lao kingdoms formed an alliance with either Burma or Siam, the other would tend to support the opposite side.
 The network of alliances, and distrust, shifted repeatedly with the political and military landscape throughout the period.

 King Siribunnyasan was caught in a balancing act between the Burmese and Taksin's Siam.
 He first sought an alliance with Taksin in early 1770, who in turn sought aid from Vientiane in a planned campaign against the Burmese at Chiang Mai.
 However, within a year, Siribunnyasan was besieged by Luang Prabang for two months, and he sought assistance from the Burmese forces in Chiang Mai.
 Siribunnyasan also secured Burmese assistance in suppressing an insurrection of two of his disaffected officials who had revolted and declared Nong Bua Lamphu an independent principality.
 On their return, the Burmese forces went to Chiang Mai, carrying with them some of Sribunnyasan's children and court officials as hostages.
 In return for the Burmese assistance, Siribunnyasan was to attack Siam's northeastern stronghold of Nakhon Ratchasima (Khorat City) a move planned to coincide with a Burmese invasion of Siam.
 The situation became more complex, to the detriment of Vientiane.
 When Siamese forces took Chiang Mai from the Burmese in 1774 they found some of Siribunnyasan's officials present, arousing Taksin's suspicions.
 At the same time, Siam and Luang Prabang entered into an alliance.